TonyGeez/Nextcloud-debian/README.md

 This repository contains scripts for automating the installation and uninstallation of Nextcloud on a FRESH Debian 12 server with sudo right using an environment file for configuration settings.
 This setup makes it easy to customize, deploy, and remove Nextcloud without manual intervention.

-## Repository Structure

-- `install.sh`: Script to install Nextcloud.
-- `uninstall.sh`: Script to uninstall Nextcloud.
-- `config.env`: Environment configuration file.
-- `README.md`: Documentation for the repository.
--
 Before running the installation script, configure the settings in `config.env` file.
-Here is what it typically looks like:

 ```env
 NEXTCLOUD_DIR=/var/www/nextcloud